iamshakibb/iamshakibb/README.md

 ### Hi there 👋, My name is Shihabun Shakib
-#### I am a Font End Developer.
+#### I am a software Font End Developer at Forwrd.
 I am from Bangladesh.
 I love to make web stuff and automate them.
-I love to make things by JavaScript and React Js.
+I love to make things by Typescript and React Js.

 Skills: REACT / JS / HTML / CSS/Bootstrap/Material-UI